Tiered Events

 Sample report

-The two reports are not meant to be compared, as they represent different views of your event data for different purposes:
+The two reports present different views of your data ingestion:

 Was this page helpful?